nkinnan/esphome-pace-bms/README.md

 -
 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.

-Any board which gives you access to a UART (both RX and TX) is fine, but you will need a converter chip for RS485 or RS232 signal levels.
-You cannot connect the UART RX/TX pins directly to either the RS232 or RS485 port.
-Some boards may have that converter chip built-in, or you can use a breakout board.
+Any board which gives you access to a hardware UART (both RX and TX) is fine.
+Software UART on GPIO pins is not recommended.

+You cannot connect the UART RX/TX pins directly to either the RS232 or RS485 port, a converter chip for RS485 or RS232 signal levels is required.
+Some boards may have such a converter chip built-in, or you can use a breakout board.

 RS485 will require at least one additional GPIO pin for flow control in addition to the UART RX and TX pins.
 RS232 will require only the UART RX and TX.